miningwolf/docs/docs/wolfbuk/io/wolfscript/WolfScript.md

 ##### <a id='spawnradius'></a>public static  property __SpawnRadius__

-_Get: Gets a list of command aliases defined in the server properties.<br>Set: Sets the radius, in blocks, around each worlds spawn point to protect._
+_Get: Gets the radius, in blocks, around each worlds spawn point to protect.<br>Set: Sets the radius, in blocks, around each worlds spawn point to protect._

 Get | Description
 --- | ---
-`int` | a map of aliases to command names /
-    public static Map<String, String[]> getCommandAliases() {
-        return server.getCommandAliases();
-    }

-    /** Gets the radius, in blocks, around each worlds spawn point to protect.
+`int` | spawn radius, or 0 if none

 Set | Type | Description
 --- | --- | ---